MaximilianMauroner/MaximilianMauroner/README.md

 # Maximilian Mauroner

 Hi, I'm Maximilian Mauroner.
-I love coding and learning new tech.
+I love to code and learning new stuf.
 I spend my time working on projects with React, Rust, PHP, and experimenting with new tools.
 I also read just about every book genre — except fairy smut.

 ---